significa/app-distribution-server/README.md

 - Python 3.11
 - Make tools

-**Useful commands**:
+**Useful development commands**:

-- Setup a virtual environment (ex: `setup-venv`).
+- Setup a virtual environment (ex: `make setup-venv`).

-- Install the dependencies: `install-deps`.
+- Install the dependencies: `make install-deps`.

-- Start the development server: `make dev`
+- Start the development server: `make dev`.
-  Open the interactive OpenAPI explorer: http://localhost:3000/docs
+  Open the interactive OpenAPI explorer: http://localhost:3000/docs.

-- When changes to the dependencies are made, freeze them in the lockfile with: `lock-deps`
+- When changes to the dependencies are made, freeze them in the lockfile with: `make lock-deps`.

 ## License